 Use colours to tie the room in

 You might feel this can be a bit more challenging, so leave it for last.
-But, trust me, all it takes is a little time and a DIY attitude.
+However, provided you have plenty of time, the right amount of patience and a DIY attitude, you can have a go at it.

 One of the most common challenges when styling a room yourself, is having mismatching colors, different stains and types of wood and treasured objects that just look desperately out of place.
 The whole space looks busy and accidentally put together, making the process of re-styling quite frustrating.